SkyYonG/ir_crawler/README.md

 2) Datetime
 3) Pymongo

-The crawler collects ir data from the previous day, processes it into the required form and stores it in a csv file.
+The crawler collects ir data from the previous day and stores it in a csv file.
 The data stored in csv is stored together in Mongodb for backup.

 From the site above, the crawler enters the page with date "1일전" and collects data.